NicolaiAdil/RIO/sensor_fusion_launch/README.md

 # Harwdare Launch
-The main launch file to launch rest of the hardware systems.
-Insteda of launching 10 different launch files in their own terminals, just launch this simple launch file and everything will be taken care for you :)
+The main launch file to launch rest of the Sensor Fusion systems.
+Instead of launching 10 different launch files in their own terminals, just launch this simple launch file and everything will be taken care for you :)